Recontaminated/SAAVY/README.md

 # kylieDataAnylasis
-This is not ment for poeple to run, it will very likely not work nor is the code clean or optimized.
-It's just for poeple who want to look under the hood for our frontend at {it doesnt exist yet}
+For Poeple who want to look under the hood for our web frontend at {it doesnt exist yet}

 Annotation: Annotate(polygon mask) the files using makesenseai tool and download the annottaion as vgg json format